ethaeral/ChatGQT/_posts/2023-10-03-Code-Solving-Flow.md

 ## Customized Flow
 Setup Before All:
 - Break down problem todos, constraints, unique information, problem type?

+- Describe (Brute Force Algortihm)
+    - Naive Solution that is close to BCR
         - How would you do this if this was a real world situation?

-Describe (Brute Force Algortihm)
+        - What is the base problem?
+            - Generalize and simplify
+            - Build from the base
 - Test **
+    - Check if all info has been used
     - General: input big enough, not a special case
     - Special: Null, single ele, extreme cases, etc
 - Expect